-The Psychology Internship Development Toolkit is intended to provide resources with which to gain institutional and financial support for creating and expanding internship programs.
-The work group members are committed to the development of quality internships in professional psychology, and because of this commitment to our students and the profession we collaborated in providing significant and sustained energy to complete this product in a timely manner.
-Our hope is that the Psychology Internship Development Toolkit will help ameliorate the imbalance between the numbers of students seeking internships and the number of available positions and thereby serve the public and profession effectively.
+The toolkit is intended to provide resources that can be used to facilitate institutional and financial support for creating and expanding internship programs.
+The revised toolkit adds new information, deletes outdated information, and provides updated web links to various resources.
+The work group members are committed to the development of quality internships in professional psychology, and because of this commitment to our students and the profession we collaborated in providing significant and sustained energy to complete this revision in a timely manner.
+Our hope is that the toolkit will help ameliorate the imbalance between the numbers of students seeking internships and the number of available positions, and thereby serve the public and profession effectively.